How to boost your Amex spend by using PayPal for online purchases – like BA First Class crockery

-You will that there is no American Express logo.
+You will see that American Express is not accepted.
 However, this doesn’t mean that you cannot use an Amex card.

-You do not even need a PayPal account to pay with PayPal – you can click on the ‘Pay with PayPal’ link and enter your card details directly.
-That said, it makes sense to open an account and link your American Express card as you do not need to remember your card details when paying.
+You do not even need a PayPal account to pay with PayPal.
+You can click on the ‘Pay with PayPal’ link and enter your card details directly.
+That said, it makes sense to open an account and link your American Express card as you do not need to remember your card details when paying in the future.

 There are no extra fees for using PayPal with retailers.